The Digital Landscape of God: Narrative, Visuals and Viewer Engagement of Religious Videos on YouTube: Data Methods

-We also recorded publisher information for each video, including the creator's location, channel creation date, subscriber count, total video views, and total number of published videos.
-The 1100 videos originated from 820 unique creators, encompassing both individuals and institutions.
-The earliest channel was created in November 2005, and the most recent in February 2025.
-The number of published works ranged from a single video to over 230,000.
-The subscriber distribution was highly skewed, exhibiting a pronounced long-tail effect, with the highest subscriber count at 290 million and the lowest at 377.
-Similarly, channel views ranged from over 296 billion to just 20,000.
-A summary of these creator statistics is available in \cref{tab:descriptive_stats_revised}.
-Among the 621 creators who specified a geographic location, they represented 49 countries and regions.
-The United States (N=208, 27.80\%) and India (N=188, 22.93\%) were the most represented countries.

-To address RQ1, we downloaded the source files of these videos, preserving their original resolution and bitrate to avoid re-compression.
-We then performed a Large Language Model (LLM)-assisted coding process on these videos.
-For RQ2, we employed another automated script with the YouTube Data API v3 to systematically collect the comments from our 1100 sample videos.
-This yielded a raw dataset of 1,924,477 comments.
-This corpus was distributed across the five religions: Christianity (N = 576,222), Islam (N = 446,226), Judaism (N=367,376), Hinduism (N=343,390), and Buddhism (N = 191,263).
-The comments were also split between long-form videos (N = 1,036,092) and Shorts (N = 888,385).
-Spanning over 130 languages, the dataset was predominantly in English (76.04\%), followed by French (2.01\%), Chinese (1.73\%), Spanish (1.64\%), and German (1.44\%).
-After a data cleaning process, where we removed non-substantive text, hyperlinks, and garbled characters, 1,920,132 comments remained for the subsequent coding pipeline.
-Finally, to address RQ3, we constructed regression models based on the coded data from RQ1 and RQ2 to explore the relationship between the videos' visual and content features and the corresponding user responses.
+For RQ1, we downloaded video source files preserving original resolution and performed LLM-assisted coding with human validation.
+For RQ2, we collected 1,924,477 comments distributed across Christianity (N=576,222), Islam (N=446,226), Judaism (N=367,376), Hinduism (N=343,390), and Buddhism (N=191,263).
+The comment corpus spans over 130 languages, with English as the predominant language (76.04\%), followed by French (2.01\%), Chinese (1.73\%), Spanish (1.64\%), and German (1.44\%).
+After removing non-substantive text, hyperlinks, and garbled characters, 1,920,132 comments remained for analysis.
+For RQ3, we constructed statistical models to explore relationships between video features and user responses.
+This study was approved by the Institutional Review Board (IRB) at the first author's institution.